Mothballs are composed primarily of the hydrocarbon naphthalene (... | Channels for Pearson+

 1

-Start by understanding the problem: We need to find the change in internal energy (ΔErxn) for the combustion of naphthalene using a bomb calorimeter.
-The heat capacity of the calorimeter and the temperature change are given.
+Calculate the change in temperature (ΔT) using the formula: ΔT = T_final - T_initial.
+Substitute the given values to find ΔT.

-Calculate the total heat absorbed by the calorimeter using the formula: Q = C × ΔT, where Q is the heat absorbed, C is the heat capacity of the calorimeter, and ΔT is the change in temperature.
-Here, ΔT = 32.33°C - 24.25°C.
+Use the formula for heat absorbed or released by the calorimeter: q_cal = C_cal × ΔT, where C_cal is the heat capacity of the calorimeter.
+Substitute the values to find q_cal.

-Once you have calculated the heat absorbed (Q), recognize that this heat is equal to the change in internal energy (ΔErxn) for the reaction, but it is expressed in kJ for the amount of naphthalene burned.
+Since the reaction occurs in a bomb calorimeter, the heat absorbed by the calorimeter (q_cal) is equal to the negative of the change in internal energy of the reaction (ΔErxn).
+Therefore, ΔErxn = -q_cal.

-Convert the heat absorbed (Q) to the change in internal energy per mole of naphthalene.
-First, find the moles of naphthalene burned using its molar mass (C10H8 has a molar mass of approximately 128.17 g/mol).
-Use the formula: moles = mass / molar mass.
+Ensure the units are consistent and convert the final value to kJ if necessary.
+This will give you the ΔErxn for the combustion of naphthalene.

 Watch next